I'm an internaut and a general tech geek who is obsessed with creating web content!

-However, curiosity about the producer has piqued, because he was recently tried and convicted of rape in a landmark case of the #MeToo era.
-So, here's your chance to learn all about the powerful Hollywood mogul and blatant predator who got away with rape for decades.
+However, after Weinstein's trial and conviction in the midst of the #MeToo era, interest in his story has increased.
+Here's your chance to learn all about the powerful Hollywood mogul and blatant predator who got away with rape for decades.

-Harvey Weinstein is only weeks away from his 68th birthday on March 19th, but he will spend it in jail.
-He was born in 1952 in Queens, New York.
-His parents were a diamond cutter and a housewife, and they are Jews of Polish descent.
+He was born on March 19, 1952, in Queens, New York.
+His father was a diamond cutter and his mother was a housewife, and the family was Jewish of Polish descent.
 Harvey and his brother, Robert (Bob), were raised in Electchester, which is a famed public housing development.

 Harvey & Corky Productions